Klumz/comp150-cpd/README.md

 Session 4 - Tinkering Graphics I
 During this lecture, we learned how to apply graphics -- such as printing "Hello world!" with different background colours.
 The challenging part was the actual application of said graphics, as I was quite uncertain on what you really had to type in order to get your wanted results.
 I overcame this challenge by reading the tutorial guides on pygame's website, and by taking a peek at the code that was submitted on Slack by other students to further understand and analyse what I was actually implementing.

-In general:
-Time management has become an apparent challenge after realising what will need to be done throughout the coming months.
-Activities and submissions  like reading and writing for the research journal & agile essay while dedicating time to learn Python programming - among others - have started to inflict overwhelming feelings.
-Although this is not surprising, as these are indeed our first steps toward a competitive field in the industry.